Private banks work wonders to lure the super-rich

 So, where does this leave the Little Book of Wonders?

-A junior member of one of Britain's most successful entrepreneurial families, whose mother recently switched private banking allegiance, was skeptical that affluent individuals would be tempted to change banks based on free offers.
+A junior member of one of Britain's most successful entrepreneurial families, whose mother recently switched private banking allegiance, was sceptical that affluent individuals would be tempted to change banks based on free offers.